kwesiRutledge/brom_drake-py/README.md

 # brom_drake-py
 Brom is a helper library for the [Drake](https://drake.mit.edu/) robotics simulation and verification library.
-Its goal is to simplify common activities in Drake (for example, logging the outputs of systems in your block diagrams).
+Its goal is to simplify common debugging and testing activities in Drake (for example, logging the outputs of systems in your block diagrams).

 Some of Brom's features: